 - 4 oz = 120 mL (Casey, 2018)

 There are 3 primary methods for the calculation of medication dosages, as referenced above.
 These include Desired Over Have Method or Formula, Dimensional Analysis, and Ratio and Proportion (as cited in Boyer, 2002)[Lindow, 2004].

 Desired Over Have or Formula Method

-Desired over Have or Formula Method is a formula or equation to solve for an unknown quantity (x) much like ratio proportion.
+Desired over Have or Formula Method is a formula or equation to solve for an unknown quantity (x), much like ratio proportion.
 Drug calculations require the use of conversion factors, such as when converting from pounds to kilograms or liters to milliliters.
 Simplistic in design, this method allows us to work with various units of measurement, converting factors to find our answer.
-Useful in checking the accuracy of the other methods of calculation as above mentioned, thus acting as a double or triple check.
+It is useful in checking the accuracy of the other calculation methods as mentioned above, thus acting as a double or triple check.